Send API requests with Postman

 https://raw.githubusercontent.com/kjur/jsrsasign/master/jsrsasign-all-min.jsin the URL field. - In the Scripts tab, select the Post-response section and insert the code:

-pm.environment.set("jsrsasign-js", responseBody);
+pm.globals.set("jsrsasign-js", responseBody);

 - Create a new